prototypefund/Digital_Bargeld-docs/wallet.rst

 In order to import the library into the browser and call its functions,

-1. open ``time_glue.html``
+1. Open ``time_glue.html``
-2. open the JavaScript shell environment (`CTRL+K`)
+2. Open the JavaScript shell environment (`CTRL+K`)
-3. import the function which retrieves the current time in binary format (by allocating a proper structure and returning its pointer): at the prompt, issue ``var time = window.Module.cwrap('get_absolute_time', 'number');``
+3. Import the function which retrieves the current time in binary format by allocating a proper structure and returning its pointer: at the prompt, issue ``var time = window.Module.cwrap('get_absolute_time', 'number');``
-4. import the function which convert such a binary format in a human readable string, ``var pretty = window.Module.cwrap('get_fancy_time_dealloc', 'string', ['number']);``. the `_dealloc` part is due to our choice to make this example easier by avoiding the passing of whole C structures as parameters (though doable with emscripted code, that adds more complexity than expectable for an example); thus instead of calling a further function with the sole aim of deallocating the time holding structure from emscripten's heap, we chose to do so from this function.
+4. Import the function which convert such a binary format in a human readable string, ``var pretty = window.Module.cwrap('get_fancy_time_dealloc', 'string', ['number']);``.
+   The `_dealloc` part is due to our choice to make this example easier by avoiding the passing of whole C structures as parameters.
+Although doable with emscripted code, that adds more complexity than expectable for an example.
+Instead of calling a further function with the sole aim of deallocating the time holding structure from emscripten's heap, we therefore chose to do so from this function.
-5. import the "printer", ``var printTime = window.Module.cwrap('print_time', 'void', ['string']);``
+5. Import the "printer", ``var printTime = window.Module.cwrap('print_time', 'void', ['string']);``
 6. Normally call the imported functions:
   .. sourcecode:: JavaScript